 Massachusetts: Boston, JF & CS Center for Early Relationship Support

 Fussy Baby Network FAN is infused into several key programs within the Jewish Family & Children’s Service Center for Early Relationship Support (CERS).
 CERS provides a range of prevention and intervention services designed to meet the complex needs of families in the first years of their child’s life.
-The Fussy Baby approach offers a frame for direct work with families within our programs for babies with vulnerabilities such as prenatal substance exposure or prematurity.
-The model is also being integrated into supervision and consultation as a valuable vehicle for clinical training and for supporting the work of volunteer home visitors.
+The Fussy Baby approach offers a frame and navigation tool for direct work with families within our programs for babies with vulnerabilities such as prenatal substance exposure or prematurity.
+The model is also being integrated into supervision, consultation, and training as a valuable vehicle for clinical intervention and for supporting the work of volunteer home visitors.
 For more information call (781) 693-5652 or visit the Jewish Family & Children’s Service website.

 New Mexico: Albuquerque

 The FAN is infused into the FOCUS Program, an early intervention program through the UNM Center for Development and Disability, located in Albuquerque, New Mexico.
 The FOCUS Program is an integrated Part C program and medical home, serving families with children 0-3 years old.
-Most children referred into the program are prenatally exposed infants, and our integrated medical services provide pediatric care, adult care, and opiate replacement (suboxone).
-For more information, contact Tekla Johnson, LISW, at (505) 225-9387 or [email protected] or Peggy Maclean, Ph.D., at (505) 508-7649 or [email protected].
+Most children referred into the program due to prenatal exposure, and our integrated medical services provide pediatric care, adult care, and opiate replacement (suboxone).
+For more information, contact Peggy Maclean, Ph.D., at (505) 225-9387 or firstname.lastname@example.org.